jacobsowles/jacobsowles/content/blog/how-to-deploy-a-google-domains-site-to-netlify/index.md

 3. https without www
 4. https with www

 If any of those don't work, wait a few minutes and try again.
-DNS settings can take up to 24 hours to propogate (although mine were up and ready to go in about 10 minutes).
+DNS settings can take up to 24 hours to propagate (although mine were up and ready to go in about 10 minutes).

 Now send yourself an email to your G Suite address to make sure you're receiving email properly.
 Once again, if it doesn't go through, wait for a bit and try again.